getify/Functional-Light-JS/ch2.md

 ### Counting Inputs

-The number of arguments a function "expects" -- how many arguments you'll probably want to pass to it -- is determined by the number of parameters that are declared.
+The number of arguments a function "expects" -- how many arguments you'll likely want to pass to it -- is determined by the number of parameters that are declared.

 ```js
 function foo(x,y,z) {